Navezjt/AI-Song-Of-Ice-And-Fire/README.md

 George R. R. Martin's popular series "A Song of Ice and Fire" completed with AI large language models.

+*CAUTION: The materials folder contains SPOILERS for A Song of Ice and Fire!*

 *Disclaimer: This is NOT meant to "replace" George R. R. Martin's work.
 It's an experiment to see how AI writes extensive texts.
 I respect writers, and am not trying to push the idea that AI can replace them.*

 Self-imposed rules: